 This section can vary in length depending on the level of detail that you wish to include.
-The Ann Craft Trust website details the key legislative information such as the relevant government Acts, definitions of abuse, statutory responsibilities and duty of care which you can include in the body of your policy or as an appendix.
-If you are registered with the Charity Commission you may wish to include reference to their requirements too.
+The Ann Craft Trust website details the key legislative information such as the relevant government acts, definitions of abuse, statutory responsibilities and duty of care which you can include in the body of your policy or as an appendix.
+Terminologies and acronyms.
+A guide to common conditions, The key legislation and government initiatives,